 October 25, 1944 ~ Progressive rock, symphonic rock, pop rock singer, guitarist Jon Anderson, full name Jon Roy Anderson, born in Accrington, UK ~ Lead singer, guitarist of quintessential progressive rock outfit Yes, which he co-founded in 1968 with Chris Squire.
 Anderson has enjoyed several tenures with the band before finally departing in 2008.
 Aside from his time with the band Anderson has also had an impressive solo career, starting with Olias Of Sunhilow released in 1976, and is an in-demand collaborator, including notably forming the duo Jon & Vangelis with Vangelis.
 Other artists he has worked with include Jean-Luc Ponty, King Crimson, Tangerine Dream, the Warriors, Iron Butterfly, Milton Nascimento, Mike Oldfield, Kitaro, and others

 October 25, 1944 ~ Mary Catherine Nivert, commonly known as singer, songwriter Taffy Danoff born in Washington DC, USA ~ Married to singer, songwriter Bill Danoff from 1972 through 1981.
-The couple performed as the late 1960s folk duo Fat City, later working under the moniker Bill & Taffy.
+The couple performed as the late-1960s folk duo Fat City, later working under the moniker Bill & Taffy.
 Nivert and Danoff would co-write Take Me Home Country Roads with John Denver, the latter recording the song for his 1971 Poems Prayers & Promises album.
 The couple also formed half of the Starland Vocal Band alongside Jon Carroll and Margot Chapman, the band best known for the 1976 Billboard Hot 100 charttopper Afternoon Delight

 October 25, 1942 ~ Jazz trumpeter, cornetist, hornist Terumasa Hino born in Tokyo, Japan ~ Leader and sideman.
 Considered one of Japan's finest jazz musicians.
 Influenced by Fumio Nanri and Hiroshi Sakaue.
 Active since the 1950s.
-Worked with Hideo Shiraki from the mid- to late 1960s.
+Worked with Hideo Shiraki from the mid- to late-1960s.
 Well over 50 albums to his name as solo artist, leader or co-leader, starting with Alone Alone And Alone released in 1967.
-Has collaborated with the likes of Motohiko Hino, Masabumi Kikuchi, Randy Brecker, Gil Evans, Eddie Harris, Elvin Jones, Jackie McLean, Airto Moreira, George Mraz, Nana Vasconcelos, Sadao Watanabe, Joachim Kühn, Mal Waldron, John Scofield, and others
+Has collaborated with the likes of Motohiko Hino, Masabumi Kikuchi, Randy Brecker, Gil Evans, Eddie Harris, Elvin Jones, Jackie McLean, Airto Moreira, George Mraz, Naná Vasconcelos, Sadao Watanabe, Joachim Kühn, Mal Waldron, John Scofield, and others

-October 25, 1941 ~ Singer, songwriter, actress, activist Helen Reddy, full name Helen Maxine Reddy, born in Melbourne, Australia ~ Active since the late 1960s.
+October 25, 1941 ~ Singer, songwriter, actress, activist Helen Reddy, full name Helen Maxine Reddy, born in Melbourne, Australia ~ Active since the late-1960s.
 Dubbed “the Queen of '70s Pop.”
 Known best for her I Don't Know How To Love Him and her signature song and feminist anthem I'm A Woman, the former initially released as the B-side of her 1970 I Believe In Music single.
 Other well known songs include Leave Me Alone (Ruby Red Dress), You And Me Against The World, Angie Baby and Ain't No Way To Treat A Lady, all of which reached top 10 on the Billboard Hot 100 ~ Reddy passed away in 2020

 October 25, 1938 ~ Producer, songwriter Don Davis born in Detroit, Michigan, USA ~ Sessioned as guitarist for several Detroit-based labels, including Motown, before moving into songwriting and producing.
 Best known for his association with Stax/Volt and especially Johnnie Taylor, notably on the hits Who's Making Love, Jody's Got Your Girl And Gone and Disco Lady.
-Would set up several production and publishing companies, acquire Detroit's United Sound studios and found the Tortoise International label in the 1970s, working with artists such as First Fire, Rockets, the Skyliners, Dan Schafer, and others ~ Davis passed away in 2014
+Would set up several production and publishing companies, acquire Detroit's United Sound studios and found the Tortoise International label in the 1970s, working with artists such as First Fire, the Rockets, the Skyliners, Dan Schafer, and others ~ Davis passed away in 2014

-October 25, 1937 ~ Gloria Jeanne Black, commonly known as singer Jeanne Black, born in Pomona, California, USA ~ Best known for her appearances on Cliffie Stone's television program Jamboree from 1956 to 1959 and for a number of early 1960s Capitol Records singles including He'll Have To Stay, a No.4 Billboard Hot 100 hit and an answer song to Jim Reeves's He'll Have To Go ~ Black passed away in 2014
+October 25, 1937 ~ Gloria Jeanne Black, commonly known as singer Jeanne Black, born in Pomona, California, USA ~ Best known for her appearances on Cliffie Stone's television program Jamboree from 1956 to 1959 and for a number of early-1960s Capitol Records singles including He'll Have To Stay, a No.4 Billboard Hot 100 hit and an answer song to Jim Reeves's He'll Have To Go ~ Black passed away in 2014

 October 25, 1937 ~ Bossa nova singer, guitarist, songwriter Roberto Menescal born in Brazil ~ Bossa nova pioneer known for his composition O Barquinho.
 Has worked with Carlos Lyra, Nara Leão, Wanda Sa, Ale Vanzella, Silvia Telles, Maria Bethânia, Gal Costa, Gilberto Gil, Jorge Ben, Caetano Veloso, Nara Leão, Elis Regina, Jair Rodrigues, Claudette Soares, Joe Henderson, and others